2021-08-10 Tokyo Trade Center Nakamuramaki, Japan

 The Ministry of Land, Infrastructure and Transport has launched a project 'PLATEAU' that reproduces real-world cities in cyberspace.
 The modeled area is disclosed as open data at the G-Spatial Information Center after a technical cooperation agreement with the Social-Based Information Distribution Promotion Council (AIGID).

 Source: Ministry of Land, Infrastructure and Transport website

 The Tokyo Metropolitan Government conducted empirical experiments in nine areas: disaster prevention and urban development, mobility utilization, energy efficiency, symbiosis with the natural environment, wellness, education, diversification of working methods, and industrial promotion. is starting

-Mitsukoshi Isetan Holdings, a large department store, conducted a demonstration experiment in March 2021 by reproducing some areas of Shinjuku, such as the main store of Isetan Shinjuku Department Store, in a digital space using the 3D digital map platform 'PLATEAU' of the Ministry of Land, Infrastructure and Transport.
-The participants experienced shopping by receiving customer service by conciliating the digital space with an avatar (an alter ego).
-According to the Japan Economic Daily, the participants' opinions were mainly positive, such as saying, "Even during the corona virus epidemic, you can enjoy walking in the streets with friends."
+In March 2021, Mitsukoshi Isetan Holdings, a large department store, conducted an empirical experiment by reproducing some areas of Shinjuku, such as the Isetan Shinjuku department store main store, in a digital space using the 3D digital map platform "PLATEAU" of the Ministry of Land, Infrastructure, Transport and Tourism.
+Participants received customer service and experienced shopping by conciliating the digital space as avatars (alter egos).
+According to the Nippon Keizai Shimbun, in the opinion of the participants, "I think I will be able to enjoy walking with my friends even during the corona virus epidemic."

 Isetan Department Store in Shinjuku, a virtual space